 Information about Clozapine

-Clozapine works by modulating the action of certain chemical messengers in the brain that affects thoughts and mood.
+Clozapine is an atypical antipsychotics.
+It works by modulating the action of certain chemical messengers in the brain that affects thoughts.

 Available Medicine for Clozapine

 SizopinSun Pharmaceutical Industries Ltd

 ₹28 to ₹2054 variant(s)

 ₹27 to ₹863 variant(s)

 ZaporilIcon Life Sciences